 Many cruise ships feature traditional seating for dinner, with assigned times and tables.
 However, more and more cruise lines have open seating for dinner, which means you can dine when and where you like.
 Since today's cruise ships also include alternative dining venues, you can vary your restaurant choices along with your table mates.

 All cruise ships have a quiet corner where you can read a book or be alone with your spouse or travel companions.
 Although a cruise ship with over 3000 passengers can seem crowded at times, it is no more so than most hotels, restaurants, or resorts.
 Cruise ship managers understand crowd control much like they do at Disney World.
 Luxury cruise ships usually have plenty of space per passenger and many spacious common areas.

 Since many cruises go to the Caribbean, some people associate cruising with this beautiful part of the world.
 However, a cruise is more than sitting in the sun by the pool, sandy beaches, or sparkling blue waters.
 Cruise ships visit every continent, and anyone who loves to travel should be able to find a cruise destination that appeals to them.
 And, you only have to unpack once!

-Many cruisers are senior citizens, but most of these seniors are active, and all of them have amazing stories to tell about their life experiences.
+Many cruisers are senior citizens, but most of these seniors are active, and all of them have great stories to tell about their life experiences.
 You will meet amazing seniors on cruise ships, and at some point, you will be one yourself!
 A good general rule is the longer and more expensive the cruise, the older the passenger.
 Sailing ships and those with water sports also usually appeal more to a younger crowd.

 Most mainstream cruises are marketed to multi-generational families.
 Although you will find partiers on a cruise ship, you will also find teetotalers and passengers of all cultures, races, and ages.
 The one thing all cruisers have in common is a love of travel and having fun, which doesn't necessarily equal wild partying.